Skip to main content

 Settlement and reading split outcomesโ€‹

-Split legs settle to Paysera (EVP) accounts.
+Split legs settle to Paysera (EVP) accounts, or by bank transfer for beneficiaries registered with an external IBAN.
 A leg whose recipient cannot be settled is held and retried rather than failing the order.

 You learn split outcomes in two ways: